openwdl/wdl/SPEC.md

 A `Struct` type is a user-defined data type.
 Structs enable the creation of compound data types that bundle together related attributes in a more natural way than is possible using the general-purpose compound types like `Pair` or `Map`.
 Once defined, a `Struct` type can be used as the type of a declaration like any other data type.

 `Struct` definitions are top-level WDL elements, meaning they exist at the same level as `import`, `task`, and `workflow` definitions.
-A `struct` cannot be defined within a `task` or `workflow` body.
+A struct cannot be defined within a task or workflow body.

 A struct is defined using the `struct` keyword, followed by a name that is unique within the WDL document, and a body containing the member declarations.
-A `struct` member may be of any type, including compound types and even other `Struct` types.
-A `struct` member may be optional.
-Declarations in a `struct` body differ from those in a `task` or `workflow` in that `struct` members cannot have default initializers (i.e., they are unbound declarations).
+A struct member may be of any type, including compound types and even other `Struct` types.
+A struct member may be optional.
+Declarations in a struct body differ from those in a task or workflow in that struct members cannot have default initializers.

-Valid structs:

 <details>
 <summary>
-Example: structs_resource.wdl
+Example: person_struct_task.wdl

 ```wdl
 version 1.1